Homepage / Navigation Bar: Bullion Auctions

-When people hear of bullion auctions, eBay.com is often the first website that comes to mind; however, there are many other auction sites available on the web where you can find precious metals bullion.
+When people hear of online auction sites, eBay.com is often the first website that comes to mind; however, there are many other auction sites available on the web where you can find precious metals bullion, and numismatic coins.

 There are three types of online actions:

-Ebay is a non-consignment auction, where sellers possess the item they sell, it is up to them how the items are described and photographed, and they ship the items to the winning bidder.
+The best example of a non-consignment auction site is eBay.com, where sellers possess the items they sell, and it is up to them as to how the items are described and photographed, and they ship the items to the winning bidder.

-These auctions are do not allow outside sellers to participate by selling their products on the online platform.
+These online auction platforms do not allow outside sellers to participate by selling their products on the online platform.

-Consignment - Your trust in the seller completely depends on your trust in the company that owns the auction platform because they are the ones who have authenticated the items, have them in their inventory, and will be the ones shipping it out to you.
+Your trust in the seller completely depends on your trust in the company that owns the auction platform because they are the ones who have to authenticate the items up for sale, have them in their inventory, and they will be the ones that ship the items to you.

-Government or Private Entity/Business - The same is true for these auction platforms.
-Your trust in the seller is completely dependent on your trust in the company providing the auction.
+Government or Private Entity/Business auctions - The same is true for these auction platforms.
+Your trust in the seller is dependent on how much you trust the company providing the auction.

-Non-Consignment - The following paragraphs were written for this type of auction because just like the previous two types of auction platforms you need to have trust in the seller, and this section will give you some hints in what to look for in a good seller.
+- The following paragraphs were written for this type of auction because, just like the previous two types of auction platforms, you need to trust the seller, and this section will give you some hints on what to look for in a good seller.

 A good rule of thumb for any investment is that "if you don't trust the seller, don't buy from them."